Older People - Data

 Dementia is a syndrome associated with an ongoing decline of the brain and its abilities.
 Alzheimer's disease is the most common type, other types include vascular dementia, dementia with Lewy bodies and frontotemporal dementia.

-Race does not affect prevalence rates for most types of dementia except for early on set (presenting before 65 years) and vascular dementia which have been found to be more prevalent in the black and ethnic minority community.
+- Race - this does not affect prevalence rates for most types of dementia except for early on set (presenting before 65 years) and vascular dementia which have been found to be more prevalent in the black and ethnic minority community.